OceanLabs/iOS-Print-SDK/README.md

 ```
 * Step 4: Profit!

-### iOS 9+ Security
+### iOS Security (ATS)

-Xcode 7 includes some new security features.
+iOS includes a security feature called App Transport Security.
 In order to connect to the Kite servers you will need to add some exceptions to your project's info plist file.
-We need to add forward secrecy exceptions for Amazon S3 (which Kite uses) and PayPal (which is used for credit card processing even if you don't opt for PayPal integration).
+We need to add forward secrecy exceptions for Amazon S3 (which Kite uses) and PayPal (optional).
 The following is what you need to copy your app's info plist:

 ```
 	<key>NSAppTransportSecurity</key>